 How to clean an oven bottom with vinegar

-As with baking soda, start by putting on your protective equipment, spreading protective covers on your kitchen floor, and remove loose debris from the oven.
+As with baking soda, start by putting on your protective equipment, spreading protective covers on your kitchen floor, and removing loose debris from the oven.

 At this stage, you’ll need to put a single rack back into the bottom of the oven and switch it on.
 Fill a large metal pan with hot water and add half a cup of white vinegar.
 Put the pan in the oven and heat the oven to 180 degrees C. Let the water bubble and steam until the vinegar has had a chance to coat all the surfaces, that’s likely to take around 30 minutes to an hour.

 Turn the oven off, open it and spray down the sides with half and half vinegar and water mix.
 Be careful as you do this, the oven will still be hot.
 Close the oven and let the mix do its work for a few hours.